nurfatinas/SauceDemo-TestAutomation/README.md

 Organized with clarity, the project is divided into separate packages for essential components:

-### `src/main/java`

-- **AbstractComponents:** Contains abstract classes or interfaces defining common components or behaviors shared across different parts of the application.

-- **Pages:** Implements the Page Object Model (POM) with dedicated classes for each web page.

-- **Resources:** Houses resources used by the application, such as configuration files.
-Global data shared across different components is stored here.

-### `src/test/java`

-- **Test:** Contains diverse test cases covering various scenarios on SauceDemo.

-- **TestComponents:** Holds test-specific abstract classes or components that are reused across different test classes.

-- **TestData:** Intended to store data used in tests, such as test input data, expected results, or any other relevant data.

-- **Utilities:** Houses utility classes for data-driven testing and other functionalities.

 ## Key Features

 ### Page Object Model (POM)